abhishek7kulkarni/abhishek7kulkarni.github.io/_posts/2019-01-01-Association-Rule-Mining-in-R.md

 In this analysis, we will be utilizing support, confidence and lift to guide through and mine the rules.
-We will make use of Fréchet bounds and a priori algorithm to calculate the support, confidence and lift.
+We will make use of Fréchet bounds and apriori algorithm to calculate the support, confidence and lift.
 Then, we will calculate individual probabilities of antecedents and consequents.
 Let us approach the rule mining with two perspectives: in the first one, we will keep on changing thresholds for support and